leonardt/silica-old/Proposal.md

 Alongside the demo application, Silica will drive the maintenance and development of Magma and CoreIR.
 To support Silica, Magma will be updated for Python 3.
-Silica will target CoreIR via Magma.
-To do this, CoreIR's C-api will be wrapped for Python 3 and hooked into Magma.
+CoreIR's C-api will be wrapped for Python 3 and hooked into Magma.

 Planned Contributions
 ---------------------